etijskens/et-micc/tutorials/tutorial-2/TUTORIAL-2-1.rst

                       otherwise: rerun the command with the '--overwrite' flag,

-Without extra options the command fails because it wants to replace the file :file:`ET-dot/docs/index.rst`.
-Although the :file:`ET-dot/docs/index.rst` directory is in fact not meant for being edited by the user, the user may choose to do so and thus the user is warned.
+Without extra options the command fails because it wants to replace the file :file:`ET-dot/docs/index.rst`, which we do not allow, because the user may have modified that file (although the files :file:`ET-dot/docs` directory are in fact not meant for being edited by the user).
 If he has not edited :file:`ET-dot/docs/index.rst` the user can safely rerun the command with the ``--overwrite`` flag.
 Otherwise he must use the ``--backup`` flag to keep a backup of the original :file:`ET-dot/docs/index.rst`.
+That way he can inspect the original file and transfer his changes to the new file.

 .. code-block:: bash